List of Operating Expenses

 #6 – Legal Expenses

-These operating expenses which are incurred for using the legal services by the company.
-These are charged in the profit and Loss account of the company under the head legal expenses.
+These incur for using the legal services by the company.
+These charge to the Profit and Loss Account of the company under the head legal expenses.

 #7 – Bank Charges